Goutte/git-spend/README.md

 would yield:
 > `1 day 2 hours 30 minutes`

-Of course, _gitime_ really shines when you have multiple commits with `/spend` commands that you want to sum.
+Of course, _gitime_ really shines when you have multiple commits with `/spend` commands that you want to tally and sum.

 ### Specifications